 Public land hunts with landowner permit:

-This hunt is more expensive since a landowner permit has to be purchased.
-Landowner permits run anywhere from $3,000 to $10,000 depending on the unit and trophy quality.
+This hunt is more expensive since a landowner permit has to be purchased and added to the price of the hunt.
+Landowner permits run anywhere from $6,500 to $15,000 depending on the unit and trophy quality.

 Public land draw hunts:

 These hunts are a great value.
 They're the same exact hunt minus the landowner permit.

 This service is offered for our fully guided youth hunts only.
 Our youth hunters have several exceptional opportunities to hunt big game in New Mexico.To be eligible for these hunts, each applicant must be younger than 18 years of age on the beginning date of the hunt.Youth hunters must be certified and provide proof of successfully passing a hunter education course.Youth hunters must carry their hunter's safety certificate with them at all times during the hunt.Youth hunters that hunt with H&A Outfitters, Inc. will receive a substantial discount on their hunt.

 New Mexico offers several big game hunts for mobility impaired hunters.Before a hunter can apply for these hunts, they must be issued a four-year Mobility Impaired Card.Forms and more information can be obtained from New Mexico Game and Fish Department.

 Non-hunters, depending on the circumstances, may or may not be able to accompany you on your hunt.
 (This does not apply to our youth hunters) If circumstances allow your non-hunter to accompany you as a guest on your hunt, they may or may not be allowed to participate in the hunt itself.
 This should be discussed prior to booking the hunt.
 There is a $200 per day non-hunter fee for the entire hunt.
 Non-negotiable.
 There is a limit of one non-hunter guest per client/hunter or hunting party.